Skip to main content

 Biodiversity is the number of different organisms (plants and animals) in a given area.
 High biodiversity is linked to a healthier ecosystem.
 Decline in biodiversity can be related to the introduction of invasive/exotic plants and animals, human impact (fragmentation, climate change, urbanization), and many other factors.

-BioBlitzes are an important and a unique tool to both document existing biodiversity in our parks in a given time, and to keep track of rare and invasive species.
-A Bioblitz is also a way to reconnect patrons to the plants and animals that are often overlooked when visiting their favorite park.
+BioBlitzes are an important and a unique tool to document existing biodiversity in our parks at a given time.
+They also help keep track of rare and invasive species.

 We do not have a BioBlitz scheduled right now.
 We will post information here when the next one is on our calendar.